 INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

 You’re now again on tour with THIN LIZZY.
-Is there a specific theme on this tour, like the 25th anniversary of the THUNDER AND LIGHTNING album, for example?
+For example, is there a specific theme on this tour, like the 25th anniversary of the THUNDER AND LIGHTNING album?

 Well, I said to Scott about it that we should do the whole THUNDER AND LIGHTNING album, but he didn’t want to do it, but we should have.
 I thought it could have been cool, you know.
 It’s the 25th anniversary of THUNDER AND LIGHTNING, do the whole record.
 I thought that if we did that, and then we did a lot of the LIVE AND DANGEROUS stuff as well, but he didn’t want it, maybe you should suggest it to him; he might listen to you “laughs.”